rht-labs/enablement-docs/facilitation/01-kick-off-and-target-outcomes/README.md

 ## Facilitation Materials Needed

+* Teams in table size of 4 to 6
-* Sticky Notes - rectangular size
+* Sticky Notes - rectangular size on each table
-* Sharpie Pens
+* Sharpie Pens (1 per person) on each table